Gagniuc/Markov-Chains-VB6/README.md

 # Markov Chains in VB6

 These applications use transition matrices to make predictions by using a Markov chain.
 For exemplification, the values from the transition matrix, in any of the three applications, represent the transition probabilities between two states, namely: Sunny and Rainy.
 Based on the initial vector, the application calculates how the weather may be on a number of days.
-More in-depth information on these matters can be found in the primary source: <a href="">Markov chains: from theory to implementation and experimentation</a>
+More in-depth information on these matters can be found in the <a href="https://www.wiley.com/en-us/Markov+Chains%3A+From+Theory+to+Implementation+and+Experimentation-p-9781119387589">primary source</a>.